A neural network approach for two-body systems with spin and isospin degrees of freedom: Introduction

-The direct method to solve the Schr\"{o}dinger equation in coordinate space using an unsupervised deep neural network (DNN) for bosonic systems and fermionic systems with the equal footing was proposed in Ref.~\cite{ Naito2023Phys.Rev.Research5_033189}.
-According to the universal approximation theorem \cite{ Hornik1989NeuralNetw.2_359, Hornik1991NeuralNetw.4_251}, a neural network can span much larger space of the trial wave functions; since larger space of the trial wave functions leads to more accurate estimation of the ground-state energy in the variational principle, a neural network was used as a trial wave function \cite{ Naito2023Phys.Rev.Research5_033189}.
-The method to calculate the excited states, which has rarely been discussed in previous works, was also introduced in Ref.~\cite{ Naito2023Phys.Rev.Research5_033189}.
+In Ref.~\cite{ Naito2023Phys.Rev.Research5_033189}, another method using an unsupervised deep neural network (DNN) is proposed, which can solve both bosonic systems and fermionic systems in coordinate space.
+The calculation steps are the same for both bosonic and fermionic systems, differing only in a sign in the trial wave function to account for (anti)symmetrization.
+According to the universal approximation theorem \cite{ Hornik1989NeuralNetw.2_359, Hornik1991NeuralNetw.4_251}, a multilayer neural network can approximate any functions with desired accuracy with changing the size of the neural network.
+Therefore, a neural network can be used as a trial wave function \cite{ Carleo2017Science355_602, Nomura2017Phys.Rev.B96_205152, Carleo2018Nat.Commun.9_5322, Keeble2020Phys.Lett.B809_135743, sarmiento2024machine, Saito2018J.Phys.Soc.Jpn.87_074002, Hermann2023Nat.Rev.Chem.7_692, Naito2023Phys.Rev.Research5_033189}.
 By utilizing energy expectation as the loss function for minimization, this method successfully calculated the ground state of one-dimensional (1D) one- to three-body systems.
-Low-lying excited states were calculated by utilizing the orthonormal condition and the variational principle.
-However, the spin and isospin degrees of freedom, which are crucial for discussing the properties of magnetic materials and atomic nuclei, were not considered yet.
+However, the spin and isospin degrees of freedom, which are crucial for discussing the properties of magnetic materials and atomic nuclei, have not been considered yet in this method.~\footnote{ It should be noted that the spin and isospin degrees of freedom have been taken into account for ML calculation with the Jastrow-Slater ansatz in, e.g., Refs.~\cite{ Lovato2022Phys.Rev.Research4_043178, Adams2021Phys.Rev.Lett.127_022502, Gnech2022Few-BodySyst.63_7, Lovato2022Phys.Rev.Research4_043178, Yang2022Phys.Lett.B835_137587, Yang2023Phys.Rev.C107_034320, Fore2023Phys.Rev.Research5_033062}.}

-In this paper, we extend the method proposed in Ref.~\cite{ Naito2023Phys.Rev.Research5_033189} to include the spin and isospin degrees of freedom.
-We will mainly focus on the two-body systems without the external potential.
-Due to translational symmetry, we only consider the relative motion, which reduces computational complexity.
+In this study, we extend the method proposed in Ref.~\cite{ Naito2023Phys.Rev.Research5_033189} to include the spin and isospin degrees of freedom.
+We will focus on the two-body systems without the external potential as the first step.
+Owing to translational symmetry, we only consider the relative motion.
+This setup corresponds to the one-body calculation in Ref.~\cite{ Naito2023Phys.Rev.Research5_033189}.
+This method is validated through the calculation of the deuteron, the simplest realistic many-body system.
+Its Hamiltonian contains a non-central tensor force, making the inclusion of spin and isospin degrees of freedom essential.
+Since a deuteron has only one bound state, we do not focus on the excited states in the present discussions.